Vehicle registration plates of Romania: 1966–1993

-1992 – 2007
+1992–2007

 The modern plate style was changed in 1992, when new reflective plates were introduced, with the numbering system still in use today.
-For a brief while, plates were still issued under the old system, until the end of May 1993.
+Initially, these plates were issued in very small numbers for official vehicles, and most other vehicles still had plates issued under the old system, until the end of May 1993.
 The old plates remained valid until 2000.

 On plates issued before January 1, 2007 the flag of Romania was used instead of the 12 European stars.

 The new plate design fell in line with modern requirements, allowed far more combinations while simultaneously being simpler to read and remember, mandated the use of reflective plates thus contributing to road safety, and minimized the additional changes required for when Romania would join the European Union.

 Special plates

 Historical military plates

 The license plates before around 1945 were white and had a number beginning with a zero.
 In front of the number was the initial of the Ministry of Defense State Undersecretaries: